easydiffusion/easydiffusion/README.md

 3. Open http://localhost:8000 in your browser

 # Usage
-1. Open http://localhost:8000 in your browser (after running `docker-compose up &` from step 2 previously)
+1. Open http://localhost:8000 in your browser (after running `docker-compose up &` from step 2 previously).
 2. Enter a text prompt, like `a photograph of an astronaut riding a horse` in the textbox.
 3. Press `Make Image`.
 This will take some time, depending on your system's processing power.
 4. See the image generated using your prompt.
-If there's an error, the status message at the top will show 'error' in red.

 Please [let me know](mailto:sd@cmdr2.org) if this worked (or didn't) for you!